admc/wd/README.md

 This release contain the following major changes:

-- New wrapper: Promise chain
+- New wrapper: promise chain.
-- Old chain api is deprecated (It is still available, but you will see a depreciation message)
+- Old chain api is deprecated (It is still available, but you will see a depreciation message).
 - There are some changes in the way the element and webdriver classes are passed around which may affect external wrappers.
 External wrappers should now subclass those 2 classes.